-How we deal with your homeowners or condominium association in Shenandoah County
+How we handle your homeowners or condominium association in Shenandoah County

 We require that the tenant abide by all community and association covenants.
-To help us in this duty, we need the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To help us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-a free source for rental investors in Shenandoah County
+a handy source for landlords in Shenandoah County

 - Collections and evictions